 Natasha Ramirez Farr left behind the San Francisco Opera, a classical music career and established lifestyle to pursue an inner truth that could not be held down.
 She headed back to her hometown of Baltimore and sought out friends and musical partners.
 Her search led her to ex-bandmates, Michael Gehl (guitarist and songwriter), and bassist, Freddie Louden.
-Michael and Fred had established a reputation of their own as prolific and unique players in groups such as Love Riot and Kelly Bell Band, garnering a Grammy nomination on the way.
+Michael and Freddie had established a reputation of their own as prolific and unique players in groups such as Love Riot and Kelly Bell Band, garnering a Grammy nomination on the way.
 Between them, they have shared the stage with acts ranging from Wilco and Los Lonely Boys, to Richie Havens, Guster, Cindy Lauper and Blues Traveler.
 After a few test shows with various guest artists, the band, Vagabond Motel, was officially born.
 Newest to the group are members Ralph Reinoldi on guitars and mandolin, and Dan Esser on percussion.
 Experienced and professional, they round out the sound, adding dynamic range, versatility and rhythmic energy.

 With Natasha’s voice ranging from lilting to gritty, songs came quickly.
 As their sound developed, they began working on the debut EP; first with engineer/producer Lawrence Bertoldi (Lungfish, Boister), then with Roy Wallman at KL Studios who suggested a textured rhythm approach and introduced the trio to percussionist, Will Williams and keyboardist, Rody Barthelmes.
 The sessions were mixed and mastered by Arnie Geher at Secret Garden Sound in North Hollywood, California.
 The resulting 6-song EP captures the beauty and subtle musical power of the group, as well as the immense personal drama that results from the decision to change the trajectory of one’s life, the fall-out from the actions that follow, and a cross-country move.
 The title track, “Restless”, was co-written by Ramirez and Gehl and is a semi-finalist in the 2018 Song of the Year songwriting contest.
 “The song, Restless, is not about a fear of fidelity, but rather not wanting to be boxed in by personal definitions and expectations.” says Gehl.
 Ramirez adds with a smile, “We are all a compilation of so many qualities, so many abilities.
 We might be musicians, creators, friends, family members, truth seekers.
 When we’re told there is something we can’t be, we naturally gravitate to that.”